AtomicTessellator/fhi-vibes/paper/paper.md

 and thus for a straightforward evaluation of observables (thermodynamic expectation values).
 Higher-order terms in the Taylor expansion can be accounted for perturbatively.
 Conversely, _molecular dynamics_ (MD) based approaches account for the full, non-perturbative potential-energy surface _without_ approximating the actual interactions.
 This requires one to solve the equations of motion numerically by propagating the atoms in time; physical properties can then be extracted as time  averages of properly chosen observables [@Tuckerman2010].
-Although both _lattice dynamics_ and _molecular dynamics_ techniques aim at computing the same physical observables, the involved methodologies, formalisms, and challenges are very different.
+Although both _lattice dynamics_ and _molecular dynamics_ techniques aim at computing the same physical observables, the involved methodologies, formalisms, and challenges are quite different.
 Accordingly, both methodologies also have different strengths and weaknesses: For instance, performing and analyzing MD simulations is typically computationally and conceptually more challenging, whereas _lattice dynamics_ calculations inherently rely on perturbative approximations that are hard to validate.

 To date, a variety of different software packages exists at different degrees of sophistication in both fields.
 Prominent examples are the _phonopy_ code [@Togo2015] for performing _lattice dynamics_ calculations using Parlinski's finite-difference formalism [@Parlinski1997] and the _i-PI_ code [@Kapil2019] for performing classical MD and quantum-mechanical path-integral MD simulations.
 Note that both packages interface with a wide variety of first-principles codes like *VASP* [@Kresse1996], *QuantumEspresso* [@Giannozzi2009], *FHI-aims* [@Blum2009], and many other.
 There is, however, no software solution that allows for the seamless bridging of _lattice dynamics_ and  _molecular dynamics_ based approaches, despite the fact that actual material science studies can profit in accuracy and efficiency by exploiting both approaches.
-For instance, _MD_ simulations can be used to proof the validity of the approximations on which the _lattice dynamics_ approach relies [KNOOP]; similarly, _MD_ simulations can be sped up and interpreted more efficiently using techniques and data from _lattice dynamics_ calculations [WEST].
+For instance, _MD_ simulations can be used to proof the validity of the approximations on which the _lattice dynamics_ approach relies [@Knoop2020]; similarly, _MD_ simulations can be sped up and interpreted more efficiently using techniques and data from _lattice dynamics_ calculations [@West2006].

 # Statement of need